Bealby/Milestone-Project-2/README.md

 - "It would be good to incorporate some of Jack's journal in the Website.
     Any fun anecdotes or snippets, giving examples of what he wrote"

-- "It would be very intrestng to learn more about Jack's personality and how he progressed in his Army career.
+- "It would be very interestng to learn more about Jack's personality and how he progressed in his Army career.

 ### SCOPE